onfido/onfido-sdk-ui/README.md

     token: 'your-jwt-token',
     buttonId: 'onfido-button',
     containerId: 'onfido-mount',
-    // here we send the data in the complete callback
     onComplete: function() {
+      console.log("everything is complete")
       // tell your backend service that it can create the check }
   })

   ```
-  The `getCaptures` function contains the document and face files captured during the flow.
   Based on the applicant id, you can then create a check for the user via your backend.

 ## Removing SDK